Daniel-Cop/groove_yard/README.md

 At the moment there are no real methods of contact between users, apart from giving access to other users' emails, solution that could cause problems given the disclosure of personal data.
 A chat system could be a solution.

+Edit profile form does not ask for security check.

 ## Info

+EasyAdmin access: /admin
+MAILER_DSN need to be setted in .env.local
 Admin email / password: grooveyard@email.com / admin
+Password base per tutti gli utenti: test

+The Inventory entity represents the collections of individual users, it is a user-album link table that adds extra information like conditions and intention.
+A user can have the same album as different inventory entry (as he can own multiple copies) with different conditions and intentions.

+### Custom events

+- AddressRegistrationEvent: This event is dispatched when a new address is registered.
+- ItemToSellEvent: This event is dispatched when an item (inventory entity) is registrated or edited with intention "to sell".

+### Event Subscribers

+- GetCoordinateSubscriber: Listen to the AddressRegistrationEvent to get the user address, find his coordinates and pass them into the user info.
+- HashUSerPasswordSubscriber: Listen to the prePersist event to hash the user's password when they register.
+- UserNotifierSubscriber: Listen to the ItemToSellEvent in order to send a notification email to users who have the same album in their wish list within 50 km of the seller.

 ## Known issiue